• Home

 • Ace the Interview: Prepare well to discuss your skills and current legal topics.

-• Professionalism is Crucial: Dress well, be punctual, and maintain a professional demeanor.
+• Professionalism is Crucial: Dress well, be punctual, and maintain a professional demeanour.

 • Communication Skills: These are your bread and butter in the legal world.
 Hone them.